On quasi-arithmeticity of hyperbolic gluings: Introduction

-\begin{theorem} Let $P_1$ and $P_2$ be two finite volume Coxeter polyhedra in $\HH^n$ such that associated reflection groups $\Gamma_{P_1}$ and $\Gamma_{P_2}$ (generated by reflections in all of the walls of $P_1$ and $P_2$, respectively) are not commensurable.
-Suppose that $P_1$ and $P_2$ have a common facet $F$ which meets all of its adjacent facets both in $P_1$ and $P_2$ at even angles, i.e. angles of the form $\pi/2m$, such that respective adjacent angles with respect to the common facet $F$ are equal for $P_1$ and $P_2$ (see Figure~\ref{fig:hyb-Coxeter}).
+Let us illustrate the gluing construction from Theorem~\ref{th:general-GPS} in the setting of reflection orbifolds and hyperbolic Coxeter polyhedra.

-Then the polyhedron $P$ obtained by glueing $P_1$ with $P_2$ along $F$ is also a Coxeter polyhedron and is associated to a non-arithmetic hyperbolic reflection group $\Gamma_P$. \end{theorem}
+\begin{theorem} Let $P_1$ and $P_2$ be two finite-volume Coxeter polyhedra in $\HH^n$.
+Suppose that $P_1$ and $P_2$ have a common facet $F$ (or an edge of finite length if $n=2$) which meets all of its adjacent facets both in $P_1$ and $P_2$ at even angles, i.e. angles of the form $\pi/2m$, $m \geqslant 1$, such that the corresponding adjacent (with respect to the common facet $F$) angles are equal for $P_1$ and $P_2$.

-In 1991, Reid proved \cite{Reid} that the figure-eight knot complement is the only knot complement being an arithmetic hyperbolic $3$-manifold.
-On the other hand, the classification of arithmetic link complements is still far from being completed.
+Then the group $\Gamma_P$ is a lattice, and it may be quasi-arithmetic only in the case when both $\Gamma_{P_1}$ and $\Gamma_{P_2}$ are quasi-arithmetic with the same adjoint trace field and ambient group as $\Gamma_P$ itself. \end{theorem}